 Now the question is:

-Though such advice may seem counter intuitive as action shifts to social network.
-Please consider why I make such a claim rather than to dismissing it outright.
+Though such advice may seem counter-intuitive as action shifts to the social network.
+Please consider why I make such a claim rather than to dismiss it outright.

 To begin with: